-The day was written about in an article for the St. Joseph News-Press/Gazette on August 20, 1944, spreading information about the day even further.
-The year after, 22 states were celebrating National Son and Daughter Day.
+The day was written about in an article for the St. Joseph News-Press/Gazette on August 20, 1944.
+In that article J Henry Dusenberry said "Setting aside a day for the child means honoring the three sides of the family triangle".
+In that year 22 Sons and Daughters clubs opened in different states, promoting and celebrating National Son and Daughter Day.

 Sometimes life and work get on top of you and you start feeling like you don't get to spend any quality time with your children.
 National Son and Daughter Day is the perfect time to relax, forget about your problems, and do fun things with your kids.